featurevisor/featurevisor/docs/vue.md

 Given the nature of components in Vue.js, they can re-render many times.

 You are advised to minimize the number of calls to Featurevisor SDK in your components by using memoization techniques.

+## Example repository

+You can find a fully functional example of a Vue.js application using Featurevisor SDK here: [https://github.com/featurevisor/featurevisor-example-vue](https://github.com/featurevisor/featurevisor-example-vue).

 {% callout type="note" title="Help wanted with tests" %}
 We are looking for help with writing tests for this package.
 If you are interested, please take a look [here](https://github.com/fahad19/featurevisor/tree/main/packages/vue).